Quick Tips

 Depending on the activities carried out in a room, conflict can occur resulting in a room being rendered useless.

-With proper zoning, quiet areas are placed together in one wing of the house away from the noise areas.
+With proper zoning, quiet areas are placed together in one wing of the house away from the noisy areas.
 Sound barriers such as a hall, closet or a flight of stairs can be built between the two zones.

 A basement room is a good location for recreation since the floor will act as an insulator for the noise from such activities.